8.

 Riding tips (Tips!)

-Find a line that's easy to fly
+Find a line that is easy to jump off

 12.